 Algeria’s economy was not always fueled by oil and gas.
 In fact, until 1962, this country’s economy was mainly based on agriculture, and it complemented the economy of France.

 With over 80 million people, Egypt is one of the most populous and wealthiest Arab countries today.
 Most of Egypt’s economic wealth relates to activity on the Nile River Valley, teeming with arable land.
 Manufacturing, agriculture, and tourism are all important industries for this country.
-However, it has been impacted in recent years by political and social uncertainties.
+However, it has been impacted recently by political and social uncertainties.

-While Bahrain is considered the fifth most prosperous country in the Arab region, it is ranked 23rd globally.
+While Bahrain is considered the fifth most prosperous country in the Arab region, it is ranked amongst the top 50 globally.
 The economy of this country is thriving thanks to its exports of aluminum, tourist attractions, and natural gas and oil resources.

 This country’s GDP is currently higher than Japan, France, the UK, and Canada.
 Also, the currency used in Bahraini is the second-highest valued currency in the entire world, contributing to its ranking on this list.